-Summer is around the corner.
-We are glad to present some of the top summer destinations for Spanish travellers and learners.
+Summer is around the corner!
+We are glad to present some of the top summer destinations for Spanish travelers and learners.

 Ok!
 Here is a very tough pick for us.
 We could be presenting an endless list of beaches to visit this summer.
 Or we may also suggest the most enchanting destinations out of the touristic crowds in summer.
 Perhaps we may be tempted to choose a World Heritage Tour, where Spain ranks third (46 world heritage sites by UNESCO) worldwide after Italy and China, and right before France and Germany.

 Instead, we have decided to address the selection prioritising the Spanish Language learning.
 Believe us, it hasn’t been easy.
 The right candidates in our list combine cultural heritage, gastronomy, outdoor activities, routes …

 Now that summer is getting close, at The Spanish Academy, we keep receiving travel-related inquiries from our students.
 Most of them visit Spain for their first time, but for many others, it is a fantastic opportunity to rejoice their first experience in Spain.

 Therefore, and as we advise them to do, we are glad to share with you a selection of our favourite places to spend a wonderful summer and make the most of your Spanish learning.

 Because there is no better way for you to enhance your speaking and listening skills than being there for some time, we proudly suggest the following cities.
 Hope you enjoy! 🙂

 Located on the east coast of Spain, it is the third largest city in Spain.
 Founded as a Roman colony back in 138 BC, its historic city centre is one of the largest in Europe.
 Its heritage of ancient monuments and cultural attractions has made Valencia become one of the most popular destinations for tourists in Spain.